All Episodes

 And now that then also causes a risk to McCarthy.

-He's got a four vote margin.
+He's got a four-vote margin.

-Now he doesn't need every Republican to go along with with some type of compromise deal, but if he compromises too much, I would argue that it could trigger a vote to vacate in terms of his speakership.
+But if he compromises too much, I would argue that it could trigger a vote to vacate in terms of his speakership.

 I mean, he really has Biden in a bind.